Frequently Asked Questions

 Are masks available at YVR for passengers?

-PHAC is directing all new measures at YVR to detect, monitor and prevent the spread of coronavirus, and we are working very closely with PHAC to provide whatever assistance necessary.
+PHAC is directing all new measures at YVR to detect, monitor and prevent the spread of COVID-19, and we are working very closely with PHAC to provide whatever assistance necessary.
 We are committed to sharing updates with the airport community as they become available.
 Sea Island employers should follow their own occupational health and safety protocols.

 Contact tracing, the process of tracking a patient’s movements and the identification of persons who may have come into contact with an infected person, is strictly managed by public health authorities.
 Any movements throughout the province will be tracked by local and provincial health authorities, including any necessary notifications to affected citizens or the public.